Central Texas weather: Highs in the 90s Tuesday; cold front brings weather changes overnight

 A cold front will arrive late tonight ending the warm spell and also setting off the first round of rain and storms.

-The Storm Prediction Center has put the area under a marginal to slight risk of severe storms early tomorrow morning.
+The Storm Prediction Center has put the area under a marginal (level 1) to slight (level 2) risk of severe storms early tomorrow morning.

-We are talking cooling trend and rounds of rain heading this way this week coming up on FOX 7 Good Day Austin.
+As the cold front clashes with the very warm and humid air, look out for a cluster of strong to severe storms.

+The biggest risk is hail up to the size of a quarter and 60 mph straight-line winds.
+The tornado threat is low.

 Track your local forecast for the Austin area quickly with the free FOX 7 WAPP.
 The design gives you radar, hourly, and 7-day weather information just by scrolling.
 Our weather alerts will warn you early and help you stay safe during storms.